auth0/auth0-PHP/README.md

 > I am not using composer, my host does not allow using Composer

-This package uses composer for mantianing dependencies.
+This package uses composer for maintaining dependencies.
 However, if you cannot use composer on your server.
 Please follow the following steps and upload these dependencies manually.

 - Download and install composer on your local environment.
 - Install auth0-PHP using composer.